textlab/glossa/README.md

   errors, make sure that `tcl_dir` and `tk_dir` contain directories of your Tcl/Tk installation (although the defaults should work fine for most distributions).

+## Control over the waveform server

+The waveform server starts automatically when needed, but in case you want to control it, you can use the following commands in the `rails console`:

+    Rglossa::Speech::WaveformPlayerController.server_controller.stop
+    Rglossa::Speech::WaveformPlayerController.server_controller.start

+It is recommended to stop and start the server after making changes in `config/waveforms.json`.

 ## More information